KahWee - Web Development, AI Tools & Tech Trends

 });

-This fixed a huge pain point.
 During debugging, you often want to isolate specific tests without commenting out entire suites.
-The new .only() behavior makes test-driven development much smoother.
+The new .only() makes test-driven development much smoother.

 Better Visual Feedback

-The dot reporter now uses more visually distinctive characters when indicating "pending" and "failed" tests.
+The dot reporter now uses more distinct characters for "pending" and "failed" tests.

-This sounds minor but matters when you're staring at terminal output all day.
-Clear visual distinction between passing (.), pending (,), and failing (!) tests helps you spot problems faster.
+Sounds minor, but it matters when you stare at terminal output all day.
+Clear distinction between passing (.), pending (,), and failing (!) tests helps you spot problems faster.

 Upgrading from v2

-I upgraded two repositories at work to Mocha v3.
+I upgraded two repositories at work.
 The migration was smooth with the latest Karma and Chai.

 • Works with Karma v1.x